+The text uses words like ‘high-risk’, ‘consequences’ and ‘ignore’ for engaging in consensual sexual activity and merely stigmatizes sex further.
+The focus in the text is on discussions of abstinence and contraception to help young people avoid unintended pregnancy or diseases.
+It does not talk about sex and sexuality education playing an important role in providing young people with honest, age-appropriate information, and providing the ability, and comfort to manage their sexual health and relationships throughout life in an empowered way.

 Medical training should remember the needs of adolescents’ patients keeping in mind the lack of information about contraception and sexuality, difficulty in talking to adults, financial barriers, and stigma around pre-marital sex.
 This ultimately results in delay in care seeking.
 Doctors should be trained and sensitized to address a woman’s contraceptive needs, expectations and concerns, while clearing out misperceptions about contraceptive methods in a way that is compatible with patients’ health literacy, regardless of their age or previous sexual history.
 Emergency contraception should routinely be included in discussions about contraception, including access issues.
 An adolescent patient at no time should be forced to use a method chosen by someone other than herself, including a parent, guardian, partner or healthcare provider.

 Abortion